Our dentists at My Dental Group offer ‘in chair’ wisdom teeth extractions under the oral sedation or Nitrous Oxide sedation.

-At your first appointment, we'll take a panoramic, 360-degree scan of your jaw.
+At your first appointment, we’ll take a panoramic, 360-degree scan of your jaw.
 This scan allows us to see exactly where your wisdom teeth are and how best to remove them.
-We'll fully describe the procedure and have you sign a consent form showing that you're fully informed before proceeding.
-You'll have the chance to ask any questions so you can proceed feeling comfortable.
+We’ll fully describe the procedure, and have you sign a consent form showing that you’re fully informed before proceeding.
+You’ll have the chance to ask any questions of our friendly staff so that you can proceed feeling comfortable.
 It is recommended that you take about 4 days off work to allow optimal healing after the extraction.

 You will be given a formal quotation of the procedure at the end of the initial consult.